Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

 # Serving a simple model

-In this page you'll learn how to deploy your first model on the Hydrosphere platform.
-We will start from scratch and create a simple linear regression model that will learn to fit our randomly generated data with some noise added to it.
+On this page you will learn how to deploy your first model on the Hydrosphere platform.
+We will start from scratch and create a simple linear regression model that will fit our randomly generated data, with some noise added to it.
 After the training step, we will pack the model, deploy it to the platform and invoke it locally with a sample client.

 @@@ note
 You can find other examples of how to deploy various models in our